BSRes/LC-Pupillometry-Study/README.md

 ## Disclaimer

 A lot of this code has been written by hand, while a lot has been generated with AI.
 Which one is better is likely debatable, but proceed with caution regardless - you'll probably find no end of bugs if you inspect it too closely...
+For example, there is no way to cancel the experiment once it begins.
+This is easily solvable by adding in a keyboard event capture with PsychoPy, but I never got around to it.

 ## License